Hawramani/hadithrank/README.md

 ---

-## ⚖️ Attribution & Disclaimer

-**The HadithRank algorithm is the intellectual work of Ikram Hawramani.**

-This repository contains a code implementation of the mathematical definitions provided in the article linked above.
-This implementation does not claim originality over the algorithm itself, only the specific JavaScript code structure provided herein.

-**Forking Guidelines:**
-If you fork this repository, you represent that:
-1. You will retain this attribution section.
-2. You will clearly state that your work is a fork of a HadithRank implementation.
-3. You will not misrepresent the algorithm as your own original invention.

----

 ## 🚀 Installation

 This is a standalone JavaScript class.
 You can include it directly in your Node.js project or browser environment.